The Complete Blog Post Publishing Checklist

 - Thoughtfully place 2-3 internal links to other posts from your blog archives.

 - If relevant, link to 2-3 authority sites for reference or further reading.
 Use references to primary sources whenever possible.

 - Double check that all external links open in a new window.
 This is a checkbox in the WordPress link editor.
 Check it when you insert a hyperlink.

-- Double check that all affiliate links are “nofollow”.
-For example, every affiliate link should look something like this:
+- Double check that all affiliate links are “nofollow” or “sponsored.”

-- If you are using an SEO plugin, use the SEO window below your Post Editor to directly edit your search engine data and make sure your post checks out as SEO optimized.
+- If you are using Yoast SEO or RankMath plugin, use the SEO tab to directly edit your search engine data and make sure your post gets the “green light” for SEO optimization.